Roger Mobley: Acting

-Mobley (pronounced "Mahbley") sang with his older brother and sister in The Little Mobley Trio in Texas where the family then lived.
+Mobley (pronounced "Mawbley") sang with his older brother and sister in The Little Mobley Trio in Texas where the family then lived.
 After moving to California when Mobley was six or seven, the trio appeared on the Ted Mack's Original Amateur Hour with disappointing results.

 They were spotted, though, by Lola Moore, then the pre-eminent agent for child actors, who expressed an interest in Roger and arranged his audition for the part of eight-year-old Homer "Packy" Lambert in the NBC Saturday-morning Western television series, Fury, starring Peter Graves, Bobby Diamond, and William Fawcett.
 He appeared in 38 episodes of the series.
+In 1959 he appeared on Wagon Train S2 E36 "The Rodney Lawrence Story" in which he portrayed the title character as a young boy.
+The adult Rodney was played by Dean Stockwell.

 In 1964, after having been impressed with Mobley's performance as Gustav in Emil and the Detectives, Walt Disney signed him to the title role in the highly acclaimed and Emmy-nominated "Adventures of Gallegher" serials for the Wonderful World of Color.
 Gallegher is an amateur sleuth newspaper reporter, a character created by author Richard Harding Davis.

 Military

 After 9 years and appearances in 118 television programs or feature films, Mobley's career was interrupted at the age of 18 by military service when he was drafted into the Vietnam War.
-Mobley eventually graduated Parachute Jump School (Fort Benning, Georgia) and JFK Special Warfare School (Fort Bragg, North Carolina) and was assigned to the 6th Special Group (Fort Bragg) and the 46th Special Special Forces Co., 1st Special Forces (1969—1970), for sixteen months before being honorably discharged in 1970.
+Mobley eventually graduated Parachute Jump School (Fort Benning, Georgia) and JFK Special Warfare School (Fort Bragg, North Carolina) and was assigned to the 6th Special Group (Fort Bragg) and the 46th Special Special Forces Co., 1st Special Forces (1969–1970), for sixteen months before being honorably discharged in 1970.